 - Insurance company

 Any of the above factors could greatly increase or decrease one’s car insurance premium, whether or not they are a first responder.
 However, first responders may be more likely to exhibit safe driving habits, or opt for safer model vehicles, which could result in lower insurance costs overall.

 How can first responders save on car insurance?

 As a first responder, one of the best ways to save money is by finding companies that offer discounts for your profession — be it firefighter, police officer, EMT or paramedic.
 Speak with an agent and get a quote, making sure that every discount type you are eligible for is factored into your rate.
 Next, it helps to get a quote from several other reputable insurance companies.
-It is even possible that you might find a lower rate from a company that does not necessarily offer any discounts for someone in your profession.
+Some carriers might even offer a lower rate despite not having first responder discounts available.

 After you have shopped around and compared quotes, there are still a few things you can do to lower your car insurance.
 These include:

 - Driving a modest vehicle: Older cars may cost less to insure because they do not cost as much to replace.
 A modest sedan can often be cheaper to insure than a sports car or luxury model due to the more affordable cost of repairs.
 Driving a vehicle with a high safety rating may also result in extra savings or lower premiums.

 - Increase your deductible: A higher deductible will lower your monthly costs, particularly with collision coverage.
 Just remember that you are assuming more financial responsibility in the event of a claim.
 Most companies offer a variety of deductible options, so discuss options with an agent to see what works best for your budget and coverage needs.